Gardening team safety briefing in a residential garden

 Scope and application: This policy applies to everyone engaged in gardening company in Teddington activities including full-time staff, casual workers, subcontractors and visiting specialists.
 It covers routine garden maintenance, planting, hedge and tree work, turfing, mechanical and hand-tool operations, pesticide and fertilizer use, and delivery and collection of materials.
 The policy complements site-specific assessments and job briefings conducted before each task.

-Risk assessment documents and site plan on clipboard Risk assessment and planning are central to safe practice.
+A mature couple seated on a grassy lawn in a well-maintained garden, surrounded by a variety of potted plants and gardening tools, with a backdrop of flowering plants and shrubs, suggesting they are engaged in gardening activities.
+The man and woman are wearing sun hats and casual clothing, smiling and enjoying their outdoor space.
+The garden features a lush green lawn, flower beds with blooming plants, and a garden bench nearby, indicating a neatly landscaped outdoor area typical of a residential garden in Teddington, with natural lighting suggesting a sunny day.
+The scene reflects outdoor gardening and lawn care, aligning with services offered by Gardening Teddington for garden maintenance and improvements in the local area.
+Risk assessment and planning are central to safe practice.
 Prior to starting any job our team carries out dynamic and formal risk assessments that identify hazards, evaluate likelihood and implement control measures.
 Typical hazards include working at height, manual handling, moving machinery, contact with chemicals and slips/trips on uneven terrain.
 Controls include tool isolation, exclusion zones, use of appropriate PPE, job rotation and supervision to ensure safe execution.

 Roles, responsibilities and training